 Posted by Erin Ballinger

 Holiday baking isn’t just for humans.
-‘Tis the season to spend some time in the kitchen whipping up delicious dog treats for Fido.
-The smells of these baked goods cooking will have your dog licking his chops in anticipation.
-These goodies make great stocking stuffers, gifts for friends at the dog park, or additions to your pup’s “pawliday” feast.
-Best of all, they’re healthy and fun to make (with canine supervision, of course)!
+‘Tis the season to spend some time in the kitchen whipping up delicious dog treats.
+The smells of these baked goods cooking will have Fido licking his chops in anticipation.
+They make great stocking stuffers, gifts for friends at the dog park, or additions to your pup’s “pawliday” feast.
+And best of all, they’re healthy and fun to make (with canine supervision, of course)!

 - 1/2 cup unsweetened applesauce